Where in the World is the World? Natural Science and Cosmic Geocentrism

 Conclusion

-Though it may well be an emerging trend, cosmic geocentrism is still a radical idea.
-It cuts hard against the grain of prevailing scientific opinion and sharply challenges a pervasive ideology of progress telling us that we moderns have become wiser than our ancestors.
-Yet the Test Terspective warns us against any and all smugness, even in the matter before us.
+Though it certainly appears to be an emerging trend, for most cosmic geocentrism is still a radical idea.
+It cuts hard against the grain of prevailing scientific opinion, and it sharply challenges a pervasive ideology of progress telling us that we moderns have become wiser than our ancestors.
+Yet the Test Perspective warns us against any and all smugness, even in the matter before us.
 So too does the Bible.
-Together, they declare that the world is a strange place where truth and error ever do battle, where God sorely tests men’s love of the truth, and where he chooses “foolish” things in order to confound the wise (Matt.
+Together, they both declare that the world is a strange place where truth and error ever do battle, where God sorely tests men’s love of the truth, and where he chooses “foolish” things in order to confound the wise (Matt.
 11:25f; 1 Cor.
 1:27).

 In such a world, cosmic geocentrism may well be true.
-Moreover, from many quarters we have received good evidence for its truthfulness.
+Moreover, from many quarters we have received good evidence that it really is true.
 It is the testimony of common sense (and therefore the testimony of most ancient cosmologies).
 It is the testimony of the Bible.
-It is the testimony of sound theoretical and observational science.
+It is the testimony of sound observational science.
 It promises emancipation from the confusing labyrinth of Relativity Theory.
 It holds forth the promise of a new, coherent, and holistic physics, astrophysics, and cosmology.
-But most important of all, it points us to a wise and powerful divine creator, one who very much has the Earth on his mind; a God who shows himself to us in his universe; and a God who calls us back to himself in his Book.
+But most importantly, it points us to a wise and powerful divine Creator, one who very much has the Earth on his mind; a God who shows himself to us in his universe; and a God who calls us back to himself through his Son and in his Book.

 Such considerations will give seekers of cosmological truth pause.
 Moreover, as they pause—perhaps gazing upward on a clear, moonless night at the mighty vault of heaven—they will better be able to discern the wisdom of the great Swiss mathematician, Leonard Euler (1707-1783), when he said: